aaronliang07/Jython_Songwriting/README.md

 # Jython_songwriting

-Attempting to randomly generate songs using user inputted values and contemporary music theory.
+A program which generates songs using user inputted values and contemporary music theory.

+Continuously updated.

 Made with Jython Music.